FootLocker-INF/.github/profile/README.md

-# Welcome to FootLocker-INF on GitHub 👋
+# Welcome to FootLocker-ORG_NAME on GitHub 👋

 This page provides essential information and guidelines for working within our GitHub organization.